-We have approved the Commonwealth of the Northern Mariana Islands' application for Federal fiscal year (FFY) 2020 funds, under Part C of the Individuals with Disabilities Education Act (IDEA Part C).
-Our approval is based on our review of the IDEA Part C application, submitted by the Commonwealth of the Northern Mariana Islands Public School System (PSS) to the U.S. Department of Education (Department), Office of Special Education Programs (OSEP), on April 20, 2020 and June 17, 2020.
+We have approved the Commonwealth of Northern Mariana Islands' (CNMI's) grant application for Federal fiscal year (FFY) 2021 funds, under Part C of the Individuals with Disabilities Education Act (IDEA Part C).
+Our approval is based on our review of the IDEA Part C application, submitted by the CNMI Public School System (CNMI-PSS) to the U.S. Department of Education (Department), Office of Special Education Programs (OSEP), on May 5, 2021.

-Our approval of the Commonwealth of the Northern Mariana Islands' FFY 2020 IDEA Part C grant includes approval of policies, procedures, methods, descriptions, assurances, and certifications identified in Section II.A, II.B, and II.C, which is incorporated by reference to this grant award letter as Enclosure A. Our approval is also based on the Commonwealth of the Northern Mariana Islands' certification in Section II.D of its FFY 2020 application, signed by you on June 17, 2020, that the Commonwealth of the Northern Mariana Islands 'provisions meet the requirements of IDEA Part C as found in 20 U.S.C. §§1431 through 1443 and the regulations in 34 CFR Part 303, and that the Commonwealth of the Northern Mariana Islands will operate its Part C program in accordance with all of the IDEA Part C requirements including required policies, procedures, methods, descriptions, assurances and certifications.
-See 34 CFR §76.104.
+Our approval of the CNMI's FFY 2021 IDEA Part C grant application includes approval of policies, procedures, methods, descriptions, assurances, and certifications identified in Section II.A, II.B, and II.C, which is incorporated by reference to this grant award letter as Enclosure A. Our approval is also based on the Northern Mariana Islands' certification in Section II.D of its FFY 2021 grant application, signed by you on May 5, 2021, that CNMI's provisions meet the requirements of IDEA Part C as found in 20 U.S.C. §§ 1431 through 1443 and the regulations in 34 C.F.R.
+Part 303, and that CNMI will operate its Part C program in accordance with all of the IDEA Part C requirements including required policies, procedures, methods, descriptions, assurances and certifications.
+See 34 C.F.R. § 76.104.